openstack-archive/tripleo-incubator/devtest.md

         cd $TRIPLEO_ROOT
         boot-seed-vm -a $NODE_ARCH

-   Your SSH pub key has been copied to the resulting 'seed' VM's root user.
-It has been started by the boot-elements script, and can be logged into at this point.
+   boot-seed-vm will start a VM and copy your SSH pub key into the VM so that you can log into it with 'ssh root@192.0.2.1'.

    The IP address of the VM is printed out at the end of boot-elements, or you can use the get-vm-ip script: